kayliryan/car-dealership-internal-system/README.md

 * Jonathan Chen - Sales

 ## Overview of Project
-Explain project
+CarCar is an automobile inventory and servicing management system.
+It assists in maintaining a clear database of employees, customers, service appoints, and automobiles within the users dealership.

 ## Steps to follow
 This program is ran using Docker and React.
-Unpack the zip file into a directory named project-beta.
-Start in this high level directory and run the following commands in your terminal:  "docker-compose build" to build the images and "docker-compose up" to start your containers.
-Once all 7 containers are running, React can be accessed through your browser at http://localhost:3000/
+1. Unpack the zip file
+2. In terminal navigate to your unzipped file and run the following commands:
+    - "docker-compose build" to build the images
+    - "docker-compose up" to start your containers
+3. Once all 7 containers are running, React can be accessed through your browser at http://localhost:3000/

 ## Design
 ![CarCar napkin](Resources/layout1.png)*Layout*